London 2012 Olympic and Paralympic stadium transformed for the future

 Following the V-column and compression truss strengthening work, to maintain equilibrium until the oval was fully formed, the erectors worked in two teams at opposite ends of the stadium, working in a clockwise rotation constructing the back roof first, then the front roof complete with the lighting paddles and walkways.

 To ensure the correct distribution of forces through the cable support structure to the compression truss, the front and back roof are completely independent of each another.
 However, for the installation of the lighting paddles, the front roof had to be temporarily tied to the back roof to ensure that they did not overturn until the full ring stiffness of a complete oval was achieved.

 4D Programming via BIM modelling was the key to delivering this successful project to a very high profile deadline, which was originally the Rugby World Cup 2015, in September 2015.
 However this was brought forward to fit in the Sainsbury’s Anniversary Games, in July 2015.
 This meant that all major construction had to be complete by May 2015.

 London legacy now a reality

-The future of the venue is now secure; and it is set to become the new national competition center for UK Athletics.
+The future of the venue is now secure; and it is set to become the new national competition centre for UK Athletics.
 The stadium has also been upgraded to a 54,000 all-seater UEFA category four football stadium, the highest category of football stadium in the world, and is the new home of West Ham United football club from the 2016/17 season onwards.

-The legacy of the London 2012 Games is transforming and integrating one of the most challenged areas in the UK into world-class, sustainable and thriving neighborhoods.
+The legacy of the London 2012 Games is transforming and integrating one of the most challenged areas in the UK into world-class, sustainable and thriving neighbourhoods.
 A dynamic new heart of east London is being created which will be an inclusive community, a thriving business zone and a must-see destination where people will chose to live, work and play and return time and time again.